kiyoon/tmux-appimage/README.md

 tmux
 ```

-Option 2: One-liner to locally-install the latest tmux on bash (tested on Ubuntu)
+Option 2: One-liner to locally-install the latest tmux

 ```bash
 # It will install on ~/.local/bin/tmux